opencv/opencv/modules/core/doc/operations_on_arrays.rst

         *  If  ``coiMode=0`` and COI is set, the function reports an error.

         *  If  ``coiMode=1`` , the function never reports an error.
 Instead, it returns the header to the whole original image and you will have to check and process COI manually.
-See  :cpp:func:`extractImageCOI` .
+See  :ocv:func:`extractImageCOI` .

-The function ``cvarrToMat`` converts ``CvMat``, ``IplImage`` , or ``CvMatND`` header to :cpp:class:`Mat` header, and optionally duplicates the underlying data.
+The function ``cvarrToMat`` converts ``CvMat``, ``IplImage`` , or ``CvMatND`` header to :ocv:class:`Mat` header, and optionally duplicates the underlying data.
 The constructed header is returned by the function.

 When ``copyData=false`` , the conversion is done really fast (in O(1) time) and the newly created matrix header will have ``refcount=0`` , which means that no reference counting is done for the matrix data.
 In this case, you have to preserve the data until the new header is destructed.
 Otherwise, when ``copyData=true`` , the new buffer is allocated and managed as if you created a new matrix from scratch and copied the data there.
 That is, ``cvarrToMat(src, true)`` is equivalent to ``cvarrToMat(src, false).clone()`` (assuming that COI is not set).
 The function provides a uniform way of supporting
 ``CvArr`` paradigm in the code that is migrated to use new-style data structures internally.
 The reverse transformation, from